michaelcale/books/README.md

 The intent is to preserve the work that's been done so far and improve upon it.

 Guiding principles behind Essential Books:
-* fast
 * driven by examples

-Fast means: fast to find the information.
-Here's how we make the documentation fast:
-* this website is a statically generated, optimized and served by [Netlify CDN](https://netlify.com)
-* chapters and articles are cross-linked so that you can navigate the books quickly
-* type '/' to get book-scoped search for chapter and article types.
-This allows to quickly jump to a topic you're interested in
+* articles are small and heavily interlinked
+* not limited by size

 This project is collaborative.
-All documentation is released under Creative Commons BY-SA license.
+All documentation is released under [Creative Commons BY-SA](https://creativecommons.org/licenses/by-sa/3.0/) license.

 You can contribute by submitting Pull Requests.